dvinay/Spring-crash-course/Readme.md

 - Transaction Managent is used to autonomous work in db operation
 - Hibernate uses HibernateTransactionManager class to provide transactions, add tx:annotaion-driven in configuration and use @Transactional for the db operation
+- Note: While doing any update or create operation, use @Transactional
 ```XML
 	xmlns:tx="http://www.springframework.org/schema/tx"
 	xsi:schemaLocation="http://www.springframework.org/schema/tx